 Can I make my own press pass?
-We actually get this question quite a bit from either prospective members or others that are simply curious about being able to cover an event they may be interested in.
+Can I make my own press badge?
+We actually get these questions quite a bit from either prospective members or others that are simply curious about being able to cover an event they may be interested in.

 It's really not a difficult question to answer or to understand.

 While you may have the chops to create a really good looking press badge of sorts, the question is "what good will it really do"?
 Your press ID, press badge, press pass itself is not really what is going to get you considered for things like being able to photograph a concert or event.
 The question those decision makers are primarily concerned with is, "what website or publication are you part of" and "what is the number of daily/monthly viewers or readers"?
 If you have some slick looking press badge that you've created but no website or a website with 400 monthly visitors, chances are you're not going to be considered or receive a media pass for that particular venue or event, as they are looking for a larger number of viewers.
 Of course, if it is a relatively small or local gathering, there could be other considerations.